hnj2/ascii_vid/README.md

 # ascii_vid
 A small 3D rendering engine which outputs ascii images.

+This project was inspired by [Andy Sloane's donut.c](https://www.a1k0n.net/2011/07/20/donut-math.html).

+# Try it out

 With [rust and cargo installed](https://www.rust-lang.org/tools/install), you can simply execute
 ```
 cargo run --release